mscikdf/acegf-ietf-draft/draft-wang-acegf-protocol.md

 algorithm [RFC9106] for stretching user-provided credentials (Cred) into a symmetric sealing key (K_seal).

+The specific mechanism by which `auth_index` is bound into the sealing key derivation is an implementation detail, provided that distinct values of `auth_index` result in cryptographically independent sealing keys.

 * **Algorithm Selection**: Implementations MUST use the Argon2id variant (as opposed to Argon2i or Argon2d) to provide optimized protection against both side-channel attacks and GPU-based cracking.
 * **Parameter Negotiation**: Implementations SHOULD support pre-defined Sealing Profiles that specify memory cost (M), time iterations (T), and parallelism (P).
-* **Salt**: Each Sealed Artifact (SA) MUST include a unique 128-bit random salt to ensure that identical credentials result in unique sealing keys.
+* **Salt**: Each Sealed Artifact (SA) MUST include a 128-bit random salt sampled from a CSPRNG.
+For the purpose of binding the authorization epoch, the salt input to the Argon2id function MUST be a 20-byte sequence, constructed by concatenating the 16-byte random salt and the 4-byte Big-Endian representation of the auth_index.

 ## AEAD: Sealing Encryption (AES-GCM-SIV)

 ACE-GF employs AES-GCM-SIV [RFC8452] for the authenticated encryption of the Root Entropy Value (REV).

+AES-256-GCM-SIV is used exclusively for authorization sealing of the Root Entropy Value (REV).
+It is not part of the Derive operation and does not correspond to any AlgID value in the Context Identifier Registry.

 * **Misuse Resistance**: AES-GCM-SIV is selected for its Synthetic Initialization Vector (SIV) properties.
 In the specific context of